|Day||Aquatic centre||Fitness centre||Crèche||Café*|

 Tell us about your background and previous experience?

-I have been a qualified chef for 21 years having started my apprenticeship at the age of 16 in Byron Bay, NSW.
+I have been a qualified chef for over 22 years having started my apprenticeship at the age of 16 in Byron Bay, NSW.
 I have worked in many kitchen environments from 5-star hotels, large gastro pubs, many styles of restaurants and a private members club in the heart of the Sydney CBD.

-After completing my apprenticeship, I started my Sydney career in a cafe in the rocks for 12 months learning what a big city tourist destination entailed, before moving into a Chef de Partie role for well-known Italian specialist Steve Manfredi who developed the Grace Bros department store offerings including a Fine Dining, Al A Carte, Cafes and an iconic Antipasto Bar.
-I was passionate about the offering and stayed with Steve for 4 years, working my way to Senior Chef de Partie of all outlets.
+After completing my apprenticeship, I started my Sydney career in a cafe in the rocks for 12 months learning what a big city tourist destination entailed, before moving into a Chef de Partie role for well-known Italian specialist Steve Manfredi who developed the Grace Bros department store offerings including a Fine Dining, A La Carte, Cafes and an iconic Antipasto Bar.
+I was passionate about the offering and stayed with Steve for four years, working my way to Senior Chef de Partie of all outlets.

 I was offered a Head Chef role at Devino which I gladly accepted and honed my skills at Italian influenced cuisine for 2 years.